jakimowb/enmapbox_testmigration2/doc/source/index.rst

 Key features
 ************

-* Extends QGIS with various remote sensing and spectroscopy functionality
+* Extend your QGIS for remote sensing image analysis
+* Add powerful tools to process and analyse imaging spectroscopy data
-* State of the art machine learning algorithms for classification, regression and more
+* Integrate machine learning algorithms into your image classification and regression with Random Forests, Support Vector Machines and many more
-* Advanced spectral library management
+* Create and manage spectral libraries with attribute data
-* Python API
+* Develop your own image processing algorithms using a powerful Python API

 .. figure:: img/screenshot_main2.png
-   :width: 75%
+   :width: 85%
    :align: center